dhis2/dhis2-docs/src/user/using-the-maps-app.md

         respect to the user.
 By selecting a **User organisation unit** the map data will appear differently for users at different levels in the organisation unit hierarchy.

+      - **Building footprints**: Building counts are only available for smaller organisation unit areas.

 4. In the **STYLE** tab